Traditional Ratings

 VI—Religion

 Religious faith, beliefs, and persons shall be treated with respect and never denigrated as foolish or unimportant.
-Ridicule of any religion is forbidden.
+Ridicule of any religion — or the subtle undermining of Christian tradition/sacraments through tone or false framing — is condemnable.
 Clergy and sacred rites may be portrayed realistically but never in a way that mocks the sacred.

 VII—Dignity and Representation of Women